Outdoor Furniture Care

 - Teak can also be stored in an unheated space.
 Care should be taken not to move teak from outdoors to a heated area as the drastic change in temperature and humidity can cause damage.

-This high-performance recycled plastic material that does not require sealing, will not splinter, and resists fading.
+Made from recycled plastic, Seaside Casuals employs their patented “Envirowood” for all of their outdoor furniture.
+This high-performance material does not require sealing, will not splinter, and resists fading.

 - For regular cleaning, wash with a mild soap and water solution.